keandrejimeno/Data-Analysis-Portfolio-Projects/README.md

 **Code:** [Sales Analysis](https://github.com/keandrejimeno/SalesAnalysis)

-**Description:** The databases includes lists of sales records including sale and order information (order id, quantity, number of orders, product category, salesperson assigned, location of resellers sold to).
+**Description:** The database includes lists of sales records including sale and order information (order id, quantity, number of orders, product category, salesperson assigned, and location of resellers sold to).
 The project includes transforming the data, preparing measures and calculated columns, designing the model relationships, and generating interactive reports.
-The project then presents highlights and interpretations based on fundamental understanding of business operations.
+The project then presents highlights and interpretations based on a fundamental understanding of business operations.

 **Skills:** DAX, data cleaning, data analysis, data visualizations, KPIs, RLS